mnwhite/HiddenHealth-public/README.md

 ## Abstract
 Most dynamic structural models that include health as a state variable use categorical self-reported health status (SRHS) as their sole empirical measure of health.
-Almost universally, transition probabilities among discrete health states are calculated directly from one-period transitions observed in panel data, either as simple fractions of respondents or by reduced form methods.
-The ``naive dynamics'' of SRHS generated from these calculations rapidly deviate from empirical transitions more than one period ahead, as the assumption of a Markov(1) process is not satisfied.
-Consequently, these models are not well calibrated to accurately match the long term dynamics of individual health, and quantitative predictions that rely on agents making decisions based on such dynamics might be unreliable.
-As an alternative, I specify a simple model in which SRHS is a noisy measure of a continuous latent health state.
-I estimate the model by maximum likelihood on several panel datasets, exploiting long sequences of SRHS rather than simple period-to-period transitions.
-I demonstrate that the model is able to match both short run and long run SRHS transitions up to twenty years in the future.
-Moreover, it also fits other observed features of SRHS dynamics, including apparent duration dependence.
-Finally, I show how the estimation method is compatible with multiple categorical measures of latent health, rather than only SRHS, as well as other model extensions.
+Almost universally, transition probabilities among discrete health states are calculated directly from one-wave-ahead transitions observed in panel data, either as simple fractions of respondents or by reduced form methods.
+The predicted dynamics of SRHS generated from these calculations rapidly deviate from empirical transi- tions more than one wave ahead, as the assumption of a Markov(1) process is not satisfied.
+Conse- quently, these models are not well calibrated to accurately match the long term dynamics of individual health, and quantitative predictions that rely on agents making decisions based on such dynamics might be unreliable.
+As an alternative, this paper specifies a model in which SRHS is a noisy measure of a continuous latent health state.
+I estimate the model by maximum likelihood on several panel datasets, exploiting long sequences of SRHS rather than simple wave-to-wave transitions.
+I demonstrate that the latent health model is able to match both short-run and long-run SRHS transitions up to twenty years in the future; it also fits other features of empirical SRHS dynamics, including apparent duration dependence.
+Moreover, the measure of latent health inferred from observations of SRHS is at least as good at predicting other outcomes (including mortality, labor supply, and medical expenses) as SRHS itself.

 ## Directory structure